rd636/adc_scripts/README.md

 ## Scripts that delete stuff
 - archive_old.pl - Archive ssl files not in use.
   - all those certKeys you thought were deleted may still be on in the /nsconfig/ssl folder.
+This script will move those files into an archive (just in case you still need one someday)
 - dsk_clean.sh - Free disk space in /var.